LETTERS OF THE ALPHABET

 Help children learn the letters of the alphabet by playing ABC Bingo!
 Print off the above template (including the Teacher's Mat and Cut Outs).
 Call out letters and have children place game markers on the letters that are called.
 Once a child has five in-a-row, they call out "ABC Bingo" and they are the winner!
 For more difficulty, call out the letters their "uppercase" or "lowercase" name.
 Once they have mastered letter identification, you can call out the letters by their sound!

 Providing children with opportunities to examine letters helps them recognize the special features of each letter.
-Print the above template on cardstock, laminate, and cut out.
+Print the above template on card stock, laminate, and cut out.
 Allow children to sort the letters by their visual characteristics; uppercase and lowercase letters, shape, size, length, curvy lines, straight lines, letters that extend below or above the base line, letters with tails and dots, etc. The blue mat above was purchased at a local craft store and grids were created by using masking tape.

 Keep a supply of familiar and empty food containers in your classroom.
 Have students highlight the letters that they find as they search these containers.